St. Thomas (Minnesota) Tommies

-The St. Thomas Tommies are the intercollegiate athletic teams that represent University of Saint Thomas.
-The school's athletic program includes 22 varsity sports teams.
-Their mascot is a Tiger named Tommie, and the school colors are purple and gray.
+The St. Thomas Tommies are the intercollegiate athletic teams that represent the University of Saint Thomas.
+The school's athletic program includes 21 varsity sports teams.
+Their mascot is a tiger named Tommie, and the school colors are purple and gray.
 The university participates in the NCAA's Division I as members of the Summit League in all varsity sports except for football, which competes in the Pioneer Football League, the men's ice hockey team, which competes in the Central Collegiate Hockey Association, and the women's ice hockey team, which competes in the Western Collegiate Hockey Association.
-St. Thomas offers 11 varsity sports for men and 11 for women.
+St. Thomas offers 10 varsity sports for men and 11 for women.